Mrunalipatil31/Ecommerce_shipping_Data/README.md

 Split data into train and test

 Trained model with 6 different algorithms such as Logistic Regression,K-Nearest Neighbors,Decision Tree,Support Vector Machine,Random Forest,Gradient Boosting

+Based on the model eveluation Gradient Boosting Algorithm gives higher accuracy comparatively to other models.

+**Conclusion:**
+* Most of the goods that delivered late is high importance product is shipped by ship.

+* Customers rating is determined by qualtiy of the product.

+**Business Recoomendations**
+> Add estimated arrival time to assure the package arrived on time.

+> Add more features to give more specific and accurate insights and perform operational audit based on the insights.